Framework for Evaluating Eligibility, Tenure, and Rotation

 Institutional Perspective and Legitimacy Feedback

 From the perspective of centralized federal institutions, the response sequence of the 1990s can be understood as an effort to preserve the integrity of the national constitutional structure.
 Judicial decisions and congressional procedure reinforced the primacy of federal constitutional rules governing congressional elections.
-Within this institutional perspective, such actions are consistent with the responsibility of federal institutions to maintain national unity and protect the stability of the constitutional system.
+Within this perspective, such actions appear consistent with preserving institutional stability and centralized constitutional authority.

 The absence of sustained resistance from state governments also reinforced this interpretation.
 State accommodation following judicial decisions and congressional procedure suggested institutional acceptance of the resulting authority allocation.